munificent/ui-as-code/in-progress/parameter-freedom.md

 to the rest object.
 The resulting object implicitly becomes the value that the rest parameter is bound to.

-So the above code desugars statically to something roughly like:
+So the above code desugars to something roughly like:

 ```dart
 var numbers = [3, 4, 5];